garystafford/meanio-custom-search/README.md

 ## Google Custom Search API Example
 ###  Using MEAN.io Framework

 Google Custom Search API example, build on top of **MEAN.io** framework.
+Example of calling a third-party Web API from a MEAN stack application.
+Call a Web API from the client-side (AngularJS), and also from the backend (Node.js).
-This project requires you to create a Google API key and search engine ID.
-There are two examples of calling the API.
-See 'Branches' below.
+This project requires you to create a Google API key and Google search engine ID.

 #### Preview
 [![Custom Search API](https://github.com/garystafford/meanio-custom-search/blob/nodesearch/previews/CustomSeachExample_preview.png?raw=true)](https://github.com/garystafford/meanio-custom-search/blob/nodesearch/previews/CustomSeachExample.png?raw=true)